History of the project

 and

-- The new territorial organization of Mali in order to put the analyses within the framework of the rural ‘communes’.
+The new territorial organization of Mali, in order to situate our analyses in the context of the new rural communes.

 Landsat